StevenLyt/StevenLyt.github.io/_pages/mapf-visualizer.md

 This project provides a visualization tool for Multi-Agent Path Finding (MAPF) algorithms.

-There have been tons of single agent path finding visualization websites, yet they all make use of well-established algorithms such as A star and Dijkstra.
-However, the field of multi agent path finding is relatively new (CBS, an important MAPF algorithm, was proposed in 2012) and thus didn't gain as much public attention.
+There have been tons of single-agent path finding visualization websites, yet they all make use of well-established algorithms such as A star and Dijkstra.
+However, the field of multi-agent path finding is relatively new (CBS, an important MAPF algorithm, was proposed in 2012) and thus didn't gain as much public attention.

 This website aims at helping people better understand MAPF by offering a real-time visualization tool.
 Usually running a MAPF solver involves the following steps: